kmrtdsii/playwithantigravity/docs/development/implementation-guide.md

 -   **State**: Always rely on backend-provided state.
 Do not perform optimistic updates that might diverge from `go-git`'s reality.

 ## 3. Verification Strategy
+Detailed testing patterns are defined in [Testing Strategy](./testing-strategy.md).

 -   **Backend Unit Tests**: Required for every new command logic.
 -   **E2E Tests**: Use Playwright (`npm run test:e2e`) if the user flow is affected.